-In Alaska, NOAA Fisheries scientists and the flatfish fishing industry collaborated to develop changes to fishing gear that would reduce effects of flatfish trawling on seafloor habitats of the eastern Bering Sea shelf.
+In Alaska, NOAA Fisheries scientists and the flatfish fishing industry collaborated to develop changes to fishing gear that would reduce effects of flatfish trawling on seafloor habitats of the Central Gulf of Alaska and eastern Bering Sea shelf.
 The modified gear they developed – Bering Sea flatfish gear – not only reduced impacts to sea floor habitat and the animals living there but also reduced the fishery’s impacts on crabs.
-In the Bering Sea and Aleutian Islands area, flatfish fishermen are now required to use this modified fishing gear.
-Halibut are sometimes incidentally caught in this fishery, but there is a cap on the number of halibut that can be incidentally caught in the fishery.
-When this limit is reached, the fishery is shut down.
+In the Central Gulf of Alaska and Bering Sea and Aleutian Islands area, flatfish fishermen are now required to use this modified fishing gear.
+Halibut are sometimes incidentally caught in this fishery, but there is a limit on the number of halibut that can be incidentally caught in the fishery.
+When this limit is reached, the directed fishery is closed.

 Off the West Coast, fishermen catch arrowtooth flounder with a selective flatfish trawl, a design that substantially reduces catches of rockfish species while more efficiently catching the targeted flatfish species.
-Some rockfish, including canary rockfish (an overfished groundfish), are still unintentionally caught, but management caps the amount of rockfish that can be incidentally caught in the fishery.
+Some rockfish, including canary rockfish (an overfished groundfish listed as threatened under the Endangered Species Act), are still unintentionally caught, but management caps the amount of rockfish that can be incidentally caught in the fishery.
 To protect sensitive fish habitat off the West Coast, gear restrictions limit where flatfish fishermen can fish.

 Alaska: Gulf of Alaska and Bering Sea and Aleutian Islands Groundfish Fishery Management Plans Although arrowtooth flounder are not currently a major commercial seafood species in Alaska fisheries, the species has been included in these fishery management plans because of their importance to the ecosystem (it’s a very abundant flatfish and an important part of the food chain as both predator and prey) and growing commercial interest.
 There is a limit on the total amount of arrowtooth flounder that can be harvested each year; however, annual harvests have consistently been below this level.